CAIRNepal/academic-cv-template/README.md

 3. **Update your name** in `main-cv.tex`:
    - Change `\myname{LastName}{First\bibnamedelima Name}` to match your name as it appears in your publications
    - Update the header with your contact information (name, email, website, etc.)
+   - **Important**: The `\myname` command automatically bolds your name in all publication entries.
+See the "Author Name Bolding" section below for details.

 4. **Add your publications** to `publication.bib` in BibTeX format.
 The template supports:
    - Journal articles